Protect Hedgehogs in Your Garden this Autumn

 If you are preparing your garden for the upcoming winter months, maybe you have decided to buy a new fence or get your hedge in order.
 Buy Fencing Direct has a range of fences that will provide shelter for wildlife.
 Take note: fences can also be obstructive, preventing your fuzzy friends from roaming from one garden to the next.
 In this case, remember to leave a small opening, perhaps at the bottom of the gate, so that the hedgehogs can come in and out and forage for food and take shelter.

-Hedges, on the other hand should be checked before you use strimmers, as these can prove fatal for hedgehogs.
-Don’t make your garden too pristine, as leaves and natural fallen foliage will actually encourage hedgehogs to thrive in the area.
+Hedges, on the other hand, should be checked before you use strimmers, as these can prove fatal for hedgehogs.
+Don’t make your garden too pristine, as leaves and naturally fallen foliage will actually encourage hedgehogs to thrive in the area.

 So, implement these changes in your garden and be enchanted by the hedgehogs that begin to find as much solace in your garden as you do.